aspose-total/Aspose.Total-Products/total/en/python-net/conversion/rtf-to-xlsx/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a RTF to XLSX conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.
+As a Python developer, you may be looking for a way to add a RTF to XLSX conversion feature to your application.
+Aspose.Total for Python via .NET API can help you automate this process.
+It is a comprehensive package of various APIs that can help you work with different file formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert RTF file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+The process of converting RTF to XLSX involves two steps.
+Firstly, you can use Aspose.Words for Python via .NET API to convert the RTF file to HTML.
+After that, you can use the Excel Python API, Aspose.Cells for Python via .NET, to save the created HTML into the desired Microsoft Excel format.

+Aspose.Total for Python via .NET API is a powerful tool that can help you automate the conversion process.
+It is easy to use and provides a comprehensive set of APIs that can help you work with different file formats.
+It also provides a wide range of features that can help you customize the conversion process.
+Additionally, it is highly reliable and provides excellent performance.

+Overall, Aspose.Total for Python via .NET API is an ideal choice for developers who are looking for a way to add a RTF to XLSX conversion feature to their application.
+It is easy to use, reliable, and provides a comprehensive set of features that can help you customize the conversion process.

 {{% /blocks/products/pf/feature-page-summary %}}